bilgino/angularforddd/README.md

 }
 ```

-View model objects may also be elaborated with Angular resolver services!
+View model objects may also be assembled with Angular resolver services!

 ## Application-, Domain-, Infrastructure- and UI Services